acelliott1218/Mainstreet-Bistro/README.md

 4. Heroku project settings

 > In the project dashboard click "Settings" and head to the "Project Vars" section.
 CLick "Reveal Config Vars" opening two input fields.
-In the first field "KEYS" insert the word "CREDS".
-The second field "VALUE" copy and paste the contents of the CREDS.json file.
-This file is not open to the public and must be kept secret.

-5. Heroku Buildpacks

-> Head to "Buildpacks" section and click "Add Buildpack".
-In the newly opened window, select "Python" then "Add Buildpack".
-Repeat this step and add "Nodejs" next.
+The first field has the database from Code Institute, while the second has the relevant secretkey

-6. Connecting to GitHub
+5. Connecting to GitHub

 > Click the "Deploy" tab and select "GitHub" and then "Connect to Github".

-7. Selecting the Project
+6. Selecting the Project

 > After successfully connecting to GitHub a search bar opens.
 Type the name of the repository your project is in.
 A dropdown menu will open, click on the correct repository.
 This links up the repository from GitHub to heroku.

-8. Deployment
+7. Deployment

 > Scroll down and select either "Automatic deploys" or "Manual deploy".
 After the deployment is finished, head over to the "Overview" tab on heroku.
 On the top right, click "Open app" a new tab will open with the deployed project.

+8. Re-enter admin panel info

+>Moving to Heroku, at least for me, wiped the WorkingHours and Tables from the admin panel -- so it's also necessary to recreate them on the Heroku side through the relevant admin panel.

 ***